Table of Contents

 The submucosa consists of a network of loose elastic fibers that appear prominent due to the numerous fenestrations (areolar connective tissue).
 The submucosa links the mucosa to the muscularis.
 It consists of numerous blood and lymph vessels, which receive the food molecules that are absorbed.
 The submucosa is notably distinguished by one of its constituents, the Meissner plexus, an extensive network of neurons.
 It can also contain glands and lymphatic tissue.

 The muscularis, which consists of a skeleton and smooth muscle fibers, also belongs to the GI tract.
 The voluntary stage of swallowing is generated by the muscularis of the mouth, the pharynx and the upper and middle part of the esophagus.
 Moreover, voluntary control of defecation is possible as skeletal muscles form the external anal sphincters.
 The remainder of the GI tract consists of smooth musculature, characterized by an inner layer of annular fibers and an outer layer of longitudinal fibers.
 This musculature helps to break down food, mix digestive secretions and propel food through the tract.
-A second plexus of neurons, the Auerbach plexus, is located between the layers of the muscularis.
+The second plexus of neurons, the Auerbach plexus, is located between the layers of the muscularis.

 The GI tract is regulated by internal and external nerves.
 The following are differentiated: